konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 ## Topic-marking は

 The Japanese language has a special concept known as the **topic**.
 As its name implies, the topic is simply something that the speaker is broadly talking about.
 In Japanese, the topic is typically marked by は.
 That means whatever comes immediately before は is a topic.
-Once a topic has been introduced in Japanese, it can even persist across the end of its sentence and set the general theme for sentences that follow afterward.
+Once a topic has been introduced in Japanese, it can even persist across the end of its sentence and set the general theme for the following sentences.
 Almost all sentences that have a topic marked by は in Japanese take the structure of:

 > `Topic` + `は` + `Comment`